JoseCanova/JoseCanova/README.md

 Jezz its too much for me.

+Literally..i really prefer..because i felt something.
+And this is related to my job.
+Its mapped its right.
+Now its try to finish and automatize.

 With all good mood my layer need to advise the workd.
 Better we think better about him.